-Tampa, FL – DUI Defense Attorney Bill Ezzell of Whittel & Melton has tried over 140 jury trials and can speak with incredible context about the mistakes DUI lawyers make in defense of DUI charges.
+Tampa, FL – DUI Defense Attorney Robert Whittel of Whittel & Melton has tried over 140 jury trials and can speak with incredible context about the mistakes DUI lawyers make in defense of DUI charges.
 Although it’s true that Florida DUI Manslaughter and Florida DUI Serious Bodily Injury charges bring greater penalties, no matter the type of DUI case, no matter if filed in Tampa, Gainesville, Ocala, Clearwater or beyond, the elements of DUI in Florida are consistent.

 (1) Visit the scene of the DUI Arrest.
 It seems obvious to someone in school or reading about DUI Defense strategy, but it is very common that attorneys hired, and certainly public defenders, never visit the scene of the arrest.
 Because a DUI arrest will often involve an accident, allegedly poor driving, a road side physical test and observation and also may involve very dark surroundings (if at night); visiting the scene will undoubtedly help the DUI Attorney with cross examination, but will also spark ideas regarding a defense strategy.

 (2) Get the DUI Tow Slip.
 Very commonly a DUI arrest will include a towing of the client’s vehicle.
 When a vehicle is towed, law enforcement should be taking an inventory of the vehicle.
 This inventory could include not only the contents of the vehicle, but also the physical condition of the vehicle.
 In some cases the allegations of the DUI officers are inconsistent with the DUI Tow Slip.